This article is Part 3 of a five-part series on Atlassian Single Sign-On. Click to read Part 1 and Part 2.

 Question 1: Do your Atlassian applications support SSO out of the box?

-We saw this already in the last article, but it’s worth revisiting.
+We saw this already in Part 2, but it’s worth revisiting.

 Your options depend entirely on the type of hosting of your Atlassian products, as you can see in the summary table.
 If you are on Server, you will plan a migration to either cloud or Data Center in the next couple of years, so that's where you should look.
 We won't consider SSO solutions for Server applications in this article, although the answer is easy: go to the Atlassian Marketplace.